ktanidis/Modified_CosmoSIS_for_galaxy_number_count_angular_power_spectra/README.md

 MAG=1

 ```
 In order to consider or not the density fluctuations, the redshift-space distortions and weak lensing magnification contributions specify the value 1 or 0 respectively for the parameters `DEN, RSD` and `MAG` as seen in the above `values.ini` file.
-Should you have any inqueries regarding the rest of the CosmoSIS modules and the input cosmological parameters visit <a href="https://bitbucket.org/joezuntz/cosmosis/wiki/Home">**CosmoSIS_Wiki**</a>.
+Should you have any inqueries regarding the rest of the CosmoSIS modules and the input cosmological parameters, visit <a href="https://bitbucket.org/joezuntz/cosmosis/wiki/Home">**CosmoSIS_Wiki**</a>.

 # License